dc: How would you describe sensory work?

-For me it’s also about that alerting stuff.
-How can I get going in the morning & then how can I slow down in the evening?
-I use light, music & movement in the morning to alert whereas in the evening it’s really important to me (no matter how late it is) to sit still.
-I have a dog which is really helpful, little Zoe, she’s so soft & tactile.
-I love patting her… and she’s heavy & sits on me which is very soothing in the evening and I might think “Oh I really need to get to bed” but it’s nice to have that time to slow down.
+For me, it’s also about alerting stuff.
+How can I get going in the mornings and then how can I slow down in the evenings?
+I use light, music, and movement in the morning to alert myself, whereas in the evening it’s really important to me (no matter how late it is) to sit still.
+I have a dog which is really helpful, little Zoe, she’s so soft and tactile.
+I love patting her…and she’s heavy & sits on me which is very soothing in the evening and I might think, “Oh I really need to get to bed” but it’s nice to have that time to slow down.
 Maybe with a hot drink or something because I know if I don’t do those things I won’t be able to switch off.

-dc: You really do live & breathe it, is that why you wanted to help co-produce the course?
+dc: You really do live and breathe it, is that why you wanted to help co-produce the course?

 Olivia: I see the course as a way of accessing a huge number of people.
-I’m passionate about working with my colleagues, young people, families & the community around it.
-I think that the course is a unique way of me being able to bring that humanness.
-I can bring my professional & lived experiences into an educational and interactive space.
+I’m passionate about working with my colleagues, young people, families, and the community around it.
+I think that the course is a unique way of me being able to bring that human element.
+I can bring my professional and lived experiences into an educational and interactive space.
 I like the fact that people bring all their own experiences, and we can be quite explorative in that space too.

-In the course, you see people begin to really understand their environments really impact the way they interpret the world & move through it.
-They see the work as really accessible & tangible rather than scary!
+In the course, you see people begin to really understand their environments really impact the way they interpret the world interact with it.
+They see the work as really accessible and tangible rather than scary.
 They just begin to connect it with their every day lives.

 For instance, walking the dog on the beach.
-Think of all the elements that are in that, the smells, the sights, the levels of noise, the movement, there are so many things you are regulating for yourself in that moment rather than it just being about, I got out of the house.
+Think of all the elements that are in that, the smells, the sights, the levels of noise, the movement.
+There are so many things you’re regulating for yourself in that moment rather than it just being about, I got out of the house.
 Sensory work helps you look at it through a different lense.
 You see all the awesome choices you are or could be making for yourself.